Tegowalik/LEGO-Switch-Controller/README.md

 ## Mindstorms (51515)
-Currently only a 1 sensor + 1 switch design is available: [program](51515_switch_1_1.lms).
+Currently only a 1 sensor + 1 switch design is [available](51515_switch_1_1.lms).
 You can run it by using the official LEGO Mindstorms Software with Python Programming.